The State and Commonwealth Governments provide a range of funding and other forms of assistance to support the apprenticeship and traineeship system.

 More information is available at icare (Insurance and Care NSW) workers insurance incentives and premium adjustments.

-Prior to 1 July 2008, wages paid to apprentices and new entrant trainees in NSW were exempt from payroll tax.
+Employers are required to include the wages and salaries paid to apprentices and new entrant trainees in their payroll tax calculation.

 Continuing Apprentices Placement Service (CAPS)